VoxelPrismatic/prizplayer/README.md

 # #] NOTICE
 This is still in the alpha phase, so you're going to have to install VLC and Python 3.7+ yourself.

+For linux users, do not use the provided desktop file, because that is for my use only for now.

 ### #] Current missing features:
 - Repeat
 - Shuffle